 Forms that are highly visible to the public should be brought into compliance with the logo, typeface and color specifications outlined in this guide.
 Generally, the more visible a form is, the sooner it should be revised and reprinted.

-For help with determining when and how an existing form needs to be revised, contact forms management in Digital Production Ink at 909-558-4552, ext.
+For help with determining when and how an existing form needs to be revised, contact forms management in Printing Services at 909-558-4552, ext.
 47410.

 The organization includes several interests that are primarily commercial rather than academic or medical, including Loma Linda Market, Patio Pantry, the Campus Store and the online store.
 Because of that difference in focus, purpose and audience, some of these areas may be better served by using the logotype only or even by adopting a graphic identity that is somewhat or completely different from that of the rest of the organization.

-Areas that primarily serve an internal audience are required to comply with the Graphic Identity Guide as emphasizing their connection with the overall organization strengthens these business interests (Digital Production Ink and the online store, for example).
+Areas that primarily serve an internal audience are required to comply with the Graphic Identity Guide as emphasizing their connection with the overall organization strengthens these business interests (Printing Services and the online store, for example).

 But if an area is primarily a public-facing business, with a commercial rather than academic or medical focus, whose commercial success would be compromised by requiring full compliance with the Graphic Identity Guide, such an area may benefit from having its own graphic identity.